chmerdon/GradientRobustMultiPhysics.jl/docs/src/index.md

 !!! note

-    The focus is (at least currently) not on maxed-out efficiency or parallel GPU computing.
-Also, this package is still in an early development stage with a limited number of applications and interfaces and features might change in future updates.
+    The focus is (at least currently) not on maxed-out efficiency or parallel computing.
+Also, this package is still in an early development stage with a limited number of applications and interfaces and features might change (especially for time-dependent PDEs) in future updates.

 ## Getting started

 The general work-flow is as follows:

-1. Describe your PDE with the help of the PDEDEscription (possibly based on one of the prototypes).
+1. Describe your PDE with the help of the PDEDescription (possibly based on one of the [PDE Prototypes](@ref)).
 Additional parameters or non-constant parameters or non-standard terms (like stabilisations) in the weak form can be added manually afterwards.
 2. Generate a mesh (possibly using one of the constructors by ExtendableGrid.jl) and assign boundary and right-hand side data matching the boundary regions and regions in the mesh.
 3. Define finite element ansatz spaces for the unknowns of your PDE system.
 4. Solve by using solve! or via a TimeControlSolver and advance! if the PDE system is time-dependent.

-Please have a look at the Examples in the examples subfolder.
-The smallest one is EXAMPLE_Minimal.jl.
+Please have a look at the Examples in the examples subfolder or the documented examples, see [Examples Overview](@ref).